 (1) A person who engages in gambling commits a petty offense.

 (2) A person who engages in professional gambling commits a class 2 misdemeanor.
-If he is a repeating gambling offender, it is a class 5 felony.

 In this article, our Denver Colorado criminal defense lawyers will address:

-1. What is illegal gambling in Colorado?
+1. When is gambling legal?

-The state of Colorado limits legal gambling to:
+Colorado limits legal gambling to:

 - The Colorado Lottery